Egbert-Azure/egbert-azure.Github.io/_posts/2024-07-27-Veterans-Worldcup-semi-final.md

 Find the full [crosstable](https://www.iccf.com/event?id=102157) here with all PGN.
 My annotated games versus Ilyasov, Anatoly Fedorovich (2317) and my fantastic game versus Hans Rolle *Learning from Defeat: A Lesson against CCM Hannes Rolle in the Semi-Finals* can be found in a previous blog [Navigating the Giants: My Journey in the 13th ICCF Veterans’ World Cup](https://chess.myvortexcloud.com/Navigating-the-Giants).

+## What's Next?

+The VWC 14 preliminary is finished, and I didn't make it to the semi-finals this time.
+As mentioned in another blog, I'm still determining if I will sign up for VWC 15.
+However, in 2022, I finished second place in the World Zone (WZ) tournament preliminary round.
+Due to funding issues for WZ tournaments, ICCF has accepted the World Zone proposal to transfer its main events.
+There will be two tournaments: the Rest of the World (ROW) individual championship and the ROW team championship.

+I got a free ticket for one of them and just signed up for the RoW Championship 2024 Semi-Final, which will start in September.
+The following players have the right to participate in the RoW Championship Semi-Finals:
+(a) a player rated 2300 to 2499 at the time of application.
+(b) a player who finished 1st or 2nd in a RoW Championship Preliminary is entitled to one start in a RoW Championship Semi-Final, regardless of rating.
+(c) a player with a qualification from the former World Zone.

+Why am I signing up for another one?
+At the beginning of 2024, I was exhausted because I reached the finals or semi-finals unexpectedly.
+Due to stiff competition, I didn't sign up for other tournaments and questioned VWC.
+The main events I thought of as my go-to were Electronic Knights and Champions League (a team tournament).
+I will check out ROW because I feel that lack of practice influences my strength.

 <br>